kantoku-code/Fusion360_RollingCircleTranscription/README.md

     ![Alt text](./resources/dialog_eng.png)
     + A (base profile) : the single profile of the source of the transcription.
     + B (Base Circle) : the circle from which the profile is to be transferred.
+        + Forward rotation is counterclockwise, and if checked, it will be generated clockwise.
     + C (target circle) : the circle to be transcribed.
         + In the ratio of the diameter of the target circle to the base circle, The number of revolutions of each other will be determined.